-Deep Change has a range of particular guidelines and benchmarks for various operations in our lives.
-For architects and city planners, it means constructing higher density and mixed-use buildings, smaller houses, and locally sourced and more environmentally friendly materials.
-This also means moving away from private motor vehicles and a shift toward vegetarianism in urban areas.
+Deep Change has various guidelines and benchmarks for multiple operations in our lives.
+For architects and city planners, it means constructing higher density and mixed-use buildings, smaller houses, and locally sourced and environmentally friendly materials.
+This also means moving away from private motor vehicles and shifting toward vegetarianism in urban areas.

 Addressing the overuse and reducing wasted energy in transportation and housing is an area of significant leverage in any city, particularly Boston.

 Traffic takes up one-third of the energy use in the US, of which 70% is attributed to the inefficient use of private cars.
-This is unnecessary, particularly compared to countless other cities worldwide and their ability to move people around via alternatives, such as public transport.
+This outcome is disappointing, particularly compared to countless other cities worldwide and their ability to move people around via alternatives, such as public transport.

 When comparing Boston with Copenhagen, we see a reduction in car use by about 400% and a considerable reduction in commuting times by the Danes.

 Another example of inefficiency in Boston is density.
 The city center has approximately 240,000 jobs but only 27,000 inhabitants.
-Most of the energy from transport use is attributed to commuting in private cars.
+A significant amount of energy from transport is directly attributed to this population commuting in private cars.

 The most effective way to reduce residential energy use is higher density living.
-This is often measured by an average floor area ratio (FAR), which takes the total floor area and divides it by land size.
+A city's density is often measured by an average floor area ratio (FAR), which takes the total floor area and divides it by land size.

 Research shows an ideal floor area ratio (FAR) of around 9, similar to the average FAR ratio in Barcelona.